 The plot and the pathways surrounding the plot are the responsibility of the plot holder to maintain.
 Depending on the garden site, the pathway may be maintained as either mulch, gravel, or dirt.
 If bark mulch is used, the weeds need to be dug up and removed prior to adding bark mulch.
 The plot must be kept reasonably free of weeds at all times of the year, and gardeners must make sure that weeds do not go to seed.

-During the growing season you must have your plot planted with vegetables and herbs before May1st.
-You must actively harvest from your plot to ensure that plants do not go to seed and spread to neighbouring plots.
+During the growing season, you must have your plot ready for planting by May 1st.
+You must harvest from your plot to ensure that plants do not go to seed and spread to neighbouring plots.
 There is a long waitlist and we want to ensure that the community gardens are being actively used and are thriving.
-If something comes up throughout the growing season and you are unable to attend to your plot, please contact the community garden coordinator to discuss your specific situation in more detail.
+If something comes up throughout the growing season and you are unable to attend to your plot, please contact the Urban Agriculture program coordinator to discuss your specific situation in more detail.

 No trees, non-edible shrubs, Jerusalem artichokes, blackberries, or invasive species can be planted in the community gardens.
 Edible shrubs such as blueberries or rosemary are accepted plants in the community gardens.
 Edible shrubs must follow all other garden rules, such as not growing taller than six feet or overhanging into pathways.
 Garden members must choose plant species/varieties that are appropriate for raised-bed, small-space gardening, and that have growth patterns that will allow them to abide by all other garden rules.

-A reasonable amount of gardening materials, such as planting pots and trellis structures, which are currently being used, may be kept in the plot.
+A reasonable number of gardening materials, like planting pots and trellis structures, which are currently being used, may be kept in the plot.
 However, items that are extra, unused, or unrelated to gardening cannot be stored in or around the garden plot or in common areas.

 All items must be stored within the plot borders, and pathways must be free of tripping hazards.
 As of 2018, Gardeners agreed to not use plastic lumber wrap in pathways to keep down weeds.
 Lumber wrap does not help with weed control, the best weed control is persistence!
 If your plot already had lumber wrap around it prior to 2018, it can stay until it deteriorates but no new lumber wrap will be allowed at the gardens moving forward.